/

 schedule: real_time

-• Maintenance: How much engineering time will be required for ongoing support?
+7. How much engineering time will maintenance consume?

 For organizations where operational data consistency is mission-critical, such as logistics, energy, financial services, or tech companies, real-time, bi-directional sync is not optional.
 It's the foundation for reliable workflows and accurate reporting.